arangodb/docs/arangograph/deployments.md

 2. Open the deployment you want to change.
 3. On the **Overview** tab, click the **Edit** button.
 4. In the **Version and Security** section, you can do the following:
-   - Modify the DB version that is currently being used.
+   - Upgrade the ArangoDB version that is currently being used.
    - Select a different CA certificate.
    - Add or remove an IP allowlist.
 5. In the **Configuration** section, you can do the following: